MiniBlister/platinum-weather-card/README.md

 # History
 The original Platinum Weather Card has been patterned after the original Dark-Sky animated weather card (https://github.com/iammexx/home-assistant-config/tree/master/ui/darksky), and a forked variant, the BOM Weather Card (https://github.com/DavidFW1960/bom-weather-card).
 One of its original design goals was to rovide an upgrade path from @DavidFW1960 custom-weather-card (we are working very closely to ensure this works).
 There has been a lot of code reused, but this card has effectively been rewritten from the ground up to make it more flexible.
+## Migration from the old card

+Migration from the older [Custom Animated Weather Card](https://github.com/DavidFW1960/bom-weather-card) is straight forward.
+It is recommended that you create a new card rather so that your current cards config is preserved until you are happy with the new cards configuration.

+Create a new Platinum Weather Card, switch to the Code Editor (YAML mode) and simply paste in the contents of your existing configuration, making sure to keep the new `type: custom:platinum-weather-card`.
+At this stage some elements may not appear correctly.
+Save the card and then edit it again (the editor updates the configuration when opened if it detects an older config and performs some update tasks) and then save it once more.

+If there are still items that don't look correct you will need to manually adjust those to suit.

 [license-shield]: https://img.shields.io/github/license/makin-things/platinum-weather-card.svg?style=for-the-badge
 [releases-shield]: https://img.shields.io/github/release/tommyjlong/platinum-weather-card.svg?style=for-the-badge